 Willie McCovey becomes the first major leaguer to hit two homers in one inning twice in his career.
 The Giants' first baseman first accomplished the feat on 4/12/73.

-Facing only 28 batters, Dodgers' Jerry Reuss no-hits the Giants at the Stick, 8-0.
-Shortstop Bill Russell's errant first inning throw deprives the southpaw a perfect game.
+Dodger southpaw Jerry Reuss, facing only 28 batters, no-hits the Giants at the Candlestick Park, 8-0.
+Shortstop Bill Russell's errant throw on Jack Clark's grounder with two outs in the first inning deprives the 31 year-old left-hander from tossing a perfect game.

 The Braves tie a major league mark with seven double plays in the team's 2-0 victory over Cincinnati.
 Atlanta turns four twin killings in the first four frames of the 14 inning Riverfront Stadium contest.